 He must have impressed somebody important, because within a year he was on his way, with letters of introduction, to the capital at St. Petersburg, where he would rub elbows with the rulers of the Russian Empire.

 Rasputin arrived in St. Petersburg at one of the most dangerous moments in its 200-year history.
-In 1904, Russia was badly losing a vicious little war with Japan.
-Men across the country were being drafted and estates were being taxed to support a Far East conflict that seemed to be the Tsar’s pet project.
+In 1904, Russia was badly losing a vicious war with Japan.
+Men across the country were being drafted and estates were being taxed to support a Far East conflict that seemed to be the tsar’s pet project.

-And when the Russian fleet was destroyed at Tsushima, riots erupted in the streets.
+When the Russian fleet was destroyed at Tsushima, riots erupted in the streets.
 Active revolutionaries in the crowds turned food riots and a labor disturbance into a full-blown revolt against the monarchy, which was swiftly put down with volleys of rifle fire from returning troops.

 Why Rasputin Also Made Powerful Enemies